pfunks/TCTest/test_faq.md

 ## Why are my blogs posts not earning many tokens?

 Steemit is not a "get rich quick" scheme.
-While it is possible to post content that goes "viral" quickly and earn a lot of rewards on a single post, that is not the norm for most users.
+While it is possible to post content that goes "viral" quickly and earn a lot of rewards on a single post, that is not the 'norm' for most users.

 Most of the authors that you see earning high rewards are users that have spent a lot of time on the website building followings, making connections with other users, and developing a reputation for producing high quality content.

 It is best not to focus on the rewards when you are first starting out.
 Work on building a following, making connections with other users, and developing a good reputation.
-If you consistantly do a good job with these things, then you will eventually get noticed by the larger stakeholders, and your rewards will likely increase.
+If you consistantly do a good job with these things, then you will eventually get noticed by the larger stakeholders, and your rewards should increase.

 # Accounts